Hoosier Gym

-The Hoosier Gym is a basketball gymnasium, museum, and community center located in Knightstown, Indiana.
+Hoosier Gym is a basketball gymnasium, museum, and community center located in Knightstown, Indiana.
 It is famous for being a filming location for the 1986 basketball movie Hoosiers, starring Gene Hackman and Dennis Hopper.
 The gym was the home court of the movie's Hickory Huskers.
 The facility has retained the same appearance as when the movie was filmed in 1985.
 The gym attracts 80,000 tourists to the town per year.

 History

 Initial construction

 In 1920, the Knightstown Community School had no gymnasium.
 Basketball games were held in Bell's Hall above Jolly's Drugstore and in the basement gym of the Presbyterian Church.